associazione-rousseau/camelot-flutter/README.md

 ## Finding something to work on
 In the [project canvas](https://github.com/associazione-rousseau/camelot-flutter/projects/1) there is a list of open issues to work on and discussions to contribute.
 It also includes UX/Design tasks that won't require any programming skills.
 Everyone is free to grab an issue and solve it, to file new issues and to propose new features or improvements of the existing ones.
 This project and codebase are public and all the information and history are available to everyone.

+## Coding patterns
+- We are using the provider pattern, watching [this video](https://www.youtube.com/watch?v=d_m5csmrf7I) is a must!
+- We are using Dependency Injection with [injectable](https://pub.dev/packages/injectable).
+Familiarize with the design pattern and add your class to RegisterModule when possible.
+We want to avoid direct invocation of the constructors at least for important objects.
+- Run `flutter pub run build_runner watch --delete-conflicting-outputs` if you plan to change compile time generated classes.
+For example, you'll need it if you want to add a new injected class.

 ## Submitting your PR
 For the PR flow we are referring to [this flow](https://gist.github.com/Chaser324/ce0505fbed06b947d962).
 In order to be considered, PR have to be written in english, pass all the tests and pass all the lint checks.
 For substantial UI changes you should add a screenshot to the PR.
 In order to be merged, they have to be approved by an owner.